piknotech/SwiftCollections/Collections/Bag/BagDoc.md

 bag.add("D", occurences: 5)
 ```

-You can remove members to the Bag using `mutating func remove(_ member: ContainedElement, occurrences: Int = 1)`:
+You can remove members from the Bag using `mutating func remove(_ member: ContainedElement, occurrences: Int = 1)`:

 ```
 bag.remove("D", occurences: 2)
-bag.remove("D", occurences: -1) // Removes all members D
 ```

 You can use a subscript to get the current item count of a member: